6 examples of community engagement in climate action

 A powerful tool in the fight against climate change is renewable energy, one of the main players being solar farms.
 Low Carbon is a British sustainable investment and asset management company.
 In early 2020, they collaborated with Commonplace to gather the views, thoughts and opinions of the community on the development of solar farms across the UK.

-Involving the community from the offset can play a huge part in educating them on the benefits of solar energy and ultimately get them involved in helping to deliver a low carbon future.
+Involving the community in the offset can play a huge part in educating them on the benefits of solar energy and ultimately get them involved in helping to deliver a low-carbon future.
 Currently, Low Carbon’s portfolio of sites has the potential to power 660,000 homes with clean energy and save in excess of 440,000 tonnes of CO2 each year!
-A cause extremely worthy of support.

 Zero Carbon Manchester